microsoft/moaw/workshops/swa-cosmosdb/workshop.md

 If you are a so-called "Full stack developer", then you probably want to deploy both your frontend and your backend to the cloud, ideally with limited administration and configuration management.

 ### Front end developers
 Azure Static Web Apps supports many frameworks and static site generators out of the box.
 If you are using a framework like `Angular`, `React`, `Vue.js`, a site generator like `Gatsby`, `Hugo` or one of the many solutions Azure Static Web Apps supports, then you don't have to take care of the deployment.
-If you have a specific need to customise the build for your app, you can configure it yourself very easily!
+If you have a specific need to customize the build for your app, you can configure it yourself very easily!

 ### Backend developers
 Azure Static Web Apps relies on `Azure Functions` for your application backend.
 So, if you are developing in `JavaScript`, `Java`, `Python` or `.NET`, SWA makes it very easy to deploy your backend as well!